naomis-archive/discord-rpc/USAGE.md

 ## Creating your Application

 Log in to the [Discord Developer Portal](https://discord.com/developers/) and select `Applications` in the side-bar.
 If you have an existing application (such as a bot), you may use that - otherwise, create an application.

 > NOTE: Your application name will appear in the Rich Presence.

-Copy the `Client ID` for the application and pass that in to the `client.login` call on line 31 of `index.js` - replacing my `"716707753090875473"` ID with yours.
+Copy the `Client ID` for the application and pass that in to the `client.login` call on line 25 of `src/index.ts` - replacing my `"716707753090875473"` ID with yours.

 ## Modifying your Presence

-You can tweak what your RPC says/does by changing these values in `index.js`.
+You can tweak what your RPC says/does by changing these values in `src/index.ts`.

-- `details` (line 13): This is the text that appears in your presence.
+- `details` (line 9): This is the text that appears in your presence.
-- `buttons` (line 18): You can have *two* buttons.
+- `buttons` (line 12): You can have _two_ buttons.
 The `label` is the text that appears on the RPC, and the `url` is the link that opens when someone clicks your button.
-- `assets` (line 9): The `large_image` is the **name** or **key** of the asset you upload to your application (see below), and the `large_text` is the text that appears when someone hovers over the image.
+- image (line 7 + 8): The `largeImageKey` is the **name** or **key** of the asset you upload to your application (see below), and the `largeImageText` is the text that appears when someone hovers over the image.

 > NOTE: You cannot click on your own buttons, so do not be alarmed if they appear non-functioning.